 The empirical evidence is supportive.
 Not surprisingly, senior legislators do have more clout than junior legislators.
 What might strike some as surprising is that this is not because seniority leads to better positions, like chairing important committees.
 Length of tenure, not formal position, is the main source of legislative influence.
 Indeed, in regression studies that account for both seniority and position (and thus control for the effect seniority has on position), formal position has little effect on a legislator's influence, while seniority has a significant effect.
 That indicates not only that term limits directly redress the major source of inequality but also that the alternative of ceasing to allocate legislative positions by seniority would not really address the problem.
-Senior legislators, and more familiarity with legislative procedure and other legislators' preferences.
-In any event, since the enactment of term limits in California, position have been distributed far more equally, with junior legislators not only rising in position much faster but also often replacing their more senior colleagues.
+Senior legislators would still have better contacts, an established pattern of dealing with other legislators, and more familiarity with legislative procedure and other legislators' preferences.
+In any event, since the enactment of term limits in California, positions have been distributed far more equally, with junior legislators not only rising in position much faster but also often replacing their more senior colleagues.